data-lighthouse/akeno-optimization-coding-challenge/task_description.md

 # Task Description

+All of the current code is located in the [index.py](index.py) file.
+Feel free to create your own separate modules as you wish.

 ## Situation Summary
 There are two solvers provided in a very simple example.
 The first one assigns the jobs to machines and the second one schedules them.
 Both only work against a single objective.